 Eat Your Way Around Thomasville

-The Taste of Thomasville Food Tour is in its 4th year of operation.
-With plenty of history and walking, this is one food tour that you do not want to miss.
-Sample popular dishes from locally owned restaurants and enjoy learning about Thomasville’s history.
-Stops on your tour might include Moonspin Pizza, Jonah’s Fish & Grits, Sweet Grass Dairy Cheese Shop, Grassroots Coffee Co., and George & Louie’s Restaurant.
+The Taste of Thomasville Food Tour offers plenty of history and walking to discover downtown Thomasville, Georgia.
+It is one food tour you will not want to miss.
+Sample favorite dishes from locally owned restaurants and enjoy learning about Thomasville’s history.
+Stops on your excursion might include Moonspin Pizza, Jonah’s Fish & Grits, Sweet Grass Dairy Cheese Shop, Grassroots Coffee Co., and George & Louie’s Restaurant.